 The Ophthalmic Pathology service at the Tufts Medical Center provides the finest ocular pathology consultative services.

-All types of ocular pathology specimens are processed, including whole globes, orbital exenteration specimens, eyelid biopsies, conjunctival biopsies, corneal penetrating keratoplasties, phacoemulsifications, and vitrectomy specimens.
+All types of ocular pathology specimens are processed, including whole globes, orbital exenteration specimens, eyelid biopsies, conjunctival biopsies, corneal keratoplasties, DSEK, DSEAK, phacoemulsifications, and vitrectomy specimens.